Reviews Archive

 Spectrum - Not bad though nothing special.

 Amstrad - The sound effects in this version are half alright, I guess they do the job.
-They sound similar to the Spectrum ones but in lower quality.
+They generally sound similar to the Spectrum ones but in slightly lower quality.

 Winner Is: NES